 A meet-the-candidates public evening will be held in the North Woden parish centre, 3 Strangways Street, Curtin, at 7pm for 7.30pm to 9.30pm on Thursday, 27 September.
-Inquiries: Telephone 6235 5452, or email csjc@cg.catholic.org.au with a friend.
+Inquiries: Telephone 6235 5452, or email csjc@cg.catholic.org.au the main Jesuit Church in Rome, II Gesu.